Read the responses to our 56th House District candidate questionnaire

 Hello readers,

-This is in part because in the weeks ahead, we will be launching a Voter Guide — a one-stop-shop where you’ll be able to find voting information and resources, learn more about your candidates, and coverage of key issues and proposed solutions to them that are prominent across many state elections this year.
+In the coming weeks we will launch a Voter Guide — a one-stop-shop where you’ll be able to find voting information and resources, learn more about candidates, and coverage of key issues and proposed solutions.

-For now, we present a candidate questionnaire for the 56th District in the House of Delegate, which stretches from parts of Goochland outside of Richmond and over towards Appomattox outside of Lynchburg.
-(Read more about the candidates here) < LINK TO WALKUP
+For now, we present a questionnaire for the three candidates - Kevin Bailey, Tom Garrett and Jennie Wood - who are seeking the GOP nomination Saturday in the 56th House District, which stretches from Goochland and Fluvanna counties outside of Richmond, towards Appomattox outside of Lynchburg.
+(Read more about the candidates here.)

 People are also reading…

-Three Republican candidates are set to face off in a convention this weekend (with the winner of that likely representing the Republican-leaning district next year).
-Party-run conventions are more limited in nature than state-run primaries, so a few hundred of people will be selecting their nominee in this particular race (but we wanted you to still learn about them even if you’re not one of the people voting for them).
-However, the bulk of the General Assembly elections in our area will hold primaries next month.
-If you’re registered and interested, you can vote.

-In the weeks ahead, we will formally launch the Voter Guide with questionnaires, profiles, and feature articles to help you stay in the loop for the June 20 primaries and the general elections in November.
+In the weeks ahead, we will formally launch the Voter Guide with questionnaires, profiles of contests, and feature articles to help you stay in the loop for the June 20 primaries and the general elections in November.
 Stay tuned!

 — Charlotte Rene Woods